google/trillian-website/content/schedule/witness.md

 Prior to this chapter in open source, he was an SRE and this still drives a passion to make software secure, scaleable, reliable, and maintainable.

 *Al Cutter*

+Al is the Tech Lead for the TrustFabric team at Google, where he's been designing and implementing open source transparency-related systems, specs, and tooling since 2012.
+He was awarded the [2024 Levchin Prize](https://rwc.iacr.org/LevchinPrize/winners.html#CT) for creating and deploying Certificate Transparency at scale, and is currently working to enable the easy adoption of transparency principles and infrastructure by other ecosystems too.

 </div>